rust-lang/prev.rust-lang.org/faq.md

 ### How can I interoperate with C++ from Rust, or with Rust from C++?

-The simplest way is to interoperate through C. Both Rust and C++ provide a [foreign function interface](https://doc.rust-lang.org/book/ffi.html) for C, and can use that to communicate between each other.
+Rust and C++ can interoperate through C. Both Rust and C++ provide a [foreign function interface](https://doc.rust-lang.org/book/ffi.html) for C, and can use that to communicate between each other.
 If writing C bindings is too tedious, you can always use [rust-bindgen](https://github.com/crabtw/rust-bindgen) to help automatically generate workable C bindings.

 ### Does Rust have C++-style constructors?